microsoft/code-with-engineering-playbook/docs/continuous-delivery/readme.md

 * Release Selection: The developer carrying out application testing should have the capability to select which release version to deploy to the testing environment.
 * Deployment - Release the application deployable build artifact (_created from the CI stage_) to the target cloud environment.
-* Configuration - Applications should be configured in a consistent manner across all your environments.
+* Configuration - Applications should be configured consistently across all your environments.
 This configuration is applied at the time of deployment.
 Sensitive data like app secrets and certificates should be mastered in a fully managed PaaS key and secret store (eg [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/), [KMS](https://aws.amazon.com/kms/)).
 Any secrets used by the application should be sourced internally within the application itself.
 Application Secrets should not be exposed within the runtime environment.
 We encourage 12 Factor principles, especially when it comes to [configuration management](https://12factor.net/config).
 * Data Migration - Pre populate application state and/or data records which is needed for your runtime environment.
 This may also include test data required for your end-to-end integration test suite.
 * Deployment smoke test.
 Your smoke test should also verify that your application is pointing to the correct configuration (e.g. production pointing to a UAT Database).
 * Perform any manual or automated acceptance test scenarios.